The University of Texas at Austin - What Starts Here Changes The World H1N1 (swine flu) and seasonal flu - what you should know

 Food Allergies

-Food allergies occur when the body reacts to a certain food with an unnecessary immune response, usually within 1 hour of ingesting the offending food.
+Food allergies occur when the body reacts to a certain food with an unnecessary and potentially life-threatening immune response, usually within one hour of eating the offending food.

-An allergic reaction to food can quickly become life-threatening.
-If you have experienced the symptoms listed below after eating or drinking a particular food or drink and have not been evaluated or treated for this before, make an appointment to see a UHS doctor as soon as possible.
+If you have experienced any symptoms listed below after eating or drinking a particular food or drink and have not been evaluated or treated previously for it , make an appointment with a UHS healthcare provider as soon as possible.

 • Difficulty breathing